 Challenges surrounding competition and evolving customer needs are a natural component of doing business.
 Your organization's long-term success could depend on your ability to evolve.
 That's why the CHRO's role in inspiring a culture of innovation is so important, and why they're uniquely positioned to provide insights that could make all the difference.

 Corporate Innovation Programs: Where the CHRO Fits

 CHROs are unlikely to play an active role in the research and development labs that test drive disruptive new products or concepts.
 Unlike CMOs, they are more than likely not responsible for transforming customer insights sourced from open-source intelligence (OSINT), such as social media, into strategy.
 However, an HR leader's role in transforming culture can't be underestimated.
-In an article for the Huffington Post, entrepreneur Sramana Mitra points to "culture change" as a critical area of innovation.
-CHROs should be"generat[ing] excitement and creat[ing] energy" to create a groundswell of support around those new initiatives.
+Culture change is a critical area of innovation.

 As Heidrick & Struggles research has found, today's CHRO is more likely to act as a major agent for change.
 Many "new CHROs" have a broad set of "critical general management capabilities," which can include

 But their contribution doesn't end there.
 There are many more specific areas where CHROs can play an important role in the innovation process.